 Linear (Perth, Western Australia)

-Located in the heart of one of the largest medical precincts in the Southern Hemisphere and a subsidiary of the Harry Perkins Institute of Medical Research, Linear is a 32 bed, state-of-the-art clinical trial facility dedicated to nurturing medical breakthroughs.
+Located in the heart of one of the largest medical precincts in the Southern Hemisphere and a subsidiary of the Harry Perkins Institute of Medical Research, Linear is a 30 bed, state-of-the-art clinical trial facility dedicated to nurturing medical breakthroughs.
 Accessing Perth’s highly diverse population of 2.2 million and an extensive investigator network, Linear excels at recruiting both patient and healthy volunteer studies.
-This has resulted in over 150 trials in just 6 years, including 38 Phase I oncology trials and the creation of a dedicated oncology team including a team of internationally renowned medical oncologists.
-This is complemented by dedicated early phase and late phase teams allowing Linear to handle the most complex of studies including glucose clamp studies, immunotherapy and large vaccine trials.
+This has resulted in over 350 trials in just 11 years, including 98 oncology and 36 haematology trials, resulting in the creation of a dedicated cancer trials team that includes a team of internationally renowned medical oncologists and haematologists.
+This is complemented by an early phase unit handling healthy volunteer and non-cancer patient studies allowing Linear to handle the most complex of studies including immunotherapy and large vaccine trials.

 “Whilst Australia is well known for its pragmatic regulatory environment and cost effective trials, it’s the focus on quality that Linear’s clients highlight as being the key reason for continuing to come back”

-– Jayden Rogers, Global Partnering Lead, Linear Clinical Research Ltd.
+– Jayden Rogers, CEO, Linear Clinical Research Ltd.

 Scientia (Sydney, New South Wales)